Learning with Succinct Common Representation Based on Wyner's Common Information: Related Work

-Conditional VAE (CVAE)~\cite{Sohn--Lee--Yan2015CVAE} directly models the conditional distribution $q(\yb|\xb)$, obtained by simply conditioning every component in the vanilla VAE for $q(\yb)$ with the conditioning variable $\Xb$.
-If $\Yb$ is an image and $\Xb$ is an attribute of the image, a latent representation $\Vb$ in CVAE can be interpreted as the style information of $\Yb$ given $\Xb$.
-Wyner VAE can be viewed as a combination of two CVAEs with $\Zb$ as a common conditioning variable, being capable of bidirectional sampling in its nature.
-Yet, if $\Xb$ is high-dimensional, the conditional models like CVAE in general tend to overfit the input data of $\Xb$.
-Bottleneck conditional density estimation (BCDE)~\cite{Shu--Bui--Ghavamzadeh2017BCDE} proposed to learn a joint and a conditional VAE models simultaneously by softly tying the parameters of the two models, regarding learning the joint distribution and learning the conditional distributions as two separate problems.
-Wyner VAE naturally addresses such problem by incorporating joint distribution learning with conditional distribution learning and finding the succinct conditioning variable $\Zb$.
+Conditional VAE (CVAE)~\citep{Sohn--Lee--Yan2015CVAE} directly models the conditional distribution $\qdata(\yv|\xv)$, obtained by simply conditioning every component in the vanilla VAE for $\qdata(\yv)$ with the conditioning variable $\Xv$.
+If $\Yv$ is an image and $\Xv$ is an attribute of the image, a latent representation $\Vv$ in CVAE needs to capture the redundant information of $\Yv$, which is not contained in $\Xv$, i.e., style information of $\Yv$ given $\Xv$.
+The variational Wyner model can be viewed as a combination of two CVAEs with $\Zv$ as a common conditioning variable, being capable of bidirectional sampling in its nature.
+Yet, if $\Xv$ is high-dimensional, the conditional models like CVAE in general tend to overfit the input data of $\Xv$~\citep{Dutordoir--Salimbeni--Hensman--Deisenroth2018}.
+To address this problem, a subsequent related work, bottleneck conditional density estimation (BCDE)~\citep{Shu--Bui--Ghavamzadeh2017BCDE}, proposed to learn joint and conditional VAE models simultaneously by softly tying the parameters of the two models for regularization.
+We note that the variational Wyner model naturally addresses such problem by using a unified single probabilistic model for both joint and conditional distribution learning, finding a succinct common representation $\Zv$ for regularization.

-The same decoder structure of Wyner VAE with the ``shared'' ($\Zb$) and the ``private'' ($\Ub,\Vb$) latent variables has been also studied in the context of multi-view learning~\cite{Shon--Grochow--Hertzmann--Rao2006,Ek--Rihan--Torr--Rogez--Lawrence2008,Salzmann--Ek--Urtasun--Darrell2010,Damianou--Ek--Titsias--Lawrence2012} mostly based on a linear analysis such as canonical correlation analysis (CCA).
-More recently, variational CCA-private (VCCA-private)~\cite{Wang--Yan--Lee--Livescu2016DeepVCCA} was proposed to learn the decoder model with variational encoders $q_\phi(\zb|\xb)$, $q_\phi(\ub|\xb)$, and $q_\phi(\vb|\yb)$.
-However, the conditional independence assumption $q_\phi(\zb,\ub,\vb|\xb,\yb)=q_\phi(\zb|\xb)q_\phi(\ub|\xb)q_\phi(\vb|\yb)$ is rather ad-hoc, which implies a limitation in its generative performance.

-\textbf{Information bottleneck principle.} The information bottleneck (IB) principle (or method)~\cite{Tishby--Pereira--Bialek1999} is a widely known information theoretic approach in representation learning especially for \emph{discriminative tasks}, i.e., when the target variable $\Yb$ is a function of $\Xb$ and/or even discrete.
-Motivated by lossy compression, the IB principle proposes to find a \emph{compressed} representation $\Zb$ from the input variable $\Xb$ (i.e., $q_\phi(\zb|\xb)$) while maximizing the relevance of $\Zb$ in \emph{predicting} the target variable $\Yb$ as the minimizer of the optimization problem $\minimize_{q_\phi(\zb|\xb)} \b I_q(\Xb;\Zb)- I_q(\Yb;\Zb)$, where $(\Xb,\Yb,\Zb)\sim q(\xb,\yb)q_\phi(\zb|\xb)$.